SmackdabDevOps/inventory_manual/website/docs/education/backorders-managing-shortages.md

 Understanding how to manage backorders effectively—from creation through resolution—is essential for maintaining customer satisfaction while minimizing business impact.
 This chapter will show you how to master backorder management as both a customer service tool and an operational necessity.

+### Quick Confidence Check

+<LearningQuiz
+  question="When inventory is short, what should you do before approving a backorder promise date?"
+  :options="[&quot;Check inbound supply and competing allocations to confirm the date is realistic&quot;, &quot;Assume the supplier lead time is always accurate and confirm immediately&quot;, &quot;Convert the order to an adjustment so you can post the quantity later&quot;]"
+  :answer-index="0"
+  :explanations="[&quot;You need to validate supply and demand before making a commitment.&quot;, &quot;Lead times drift and must be validated against live data.&quot;, &quot;Adjustments do not fulfill customer demand and break audit trails.&quot;]"
+/>

 ---

 ## Backorder Management